-Effective Date: Effective for taxable years beginning on or after January 1, 1997 Description: Taxpayers may claim a corporate franchise tax for the rehabilitation of historic barns in New York State.
+Effective Date: Effective for taxable years beginning on or after January 1, 1997 Description: Taxpayers may claim a corporate franchise tax credit for the rehabilitation of historic barns in New York State.
 The credit equals 25 percent of qualified rehabilitation expenditures.
 The definition of a qualified rehabilitated barn has the same meaning as a "qualified rehabilitated building" for purposes of the federal rehabilitation credit under Section 47 of the Internal Revenue Code.
-In accordance with federal law for rehabilitation of historic buildings, the barn must be first placed in service before 1936 and would only qualify for the credit based on substantial rehabilitation.
-Generally, a building will have been considered substantially rehabilitated only if the expenditures exceed the greater of the adjusted basis of the barn or \$5,000.
+In accordance with federal law for rehabilitation of historic buildings, the barn must be first placed in service before 1936 and would only qualify for the credit based on substantial rehabilitated only if the expenditures exceed the greater of the adjusted basis of the barn or \$5,000.
 A taxpayer may not claim both the regular investment tax credit on manufacturing property and the investment tax credit for rehabilitation of historic barns on the same property.
+Taxpayers earned \$0.3 million in rehabilitation credits in 1997.